JonlucaB/Marathon-DBMS-Appplication/Marathon DBMS Application/ReadMe.txt

 This application lets the user login to a MySQL database, and with their appropriate priveleges they can view, search, insert, delete, and edit the data.
 The data consists of basic member data for a hypothetical marathon.
 It contains an auto-incrementing ID, name, date of birth, gender, and rank/placement in the marathon.

+To view the java code, please refer to the 'src' folder